 The whole deployment, tracking and monitoring systems were rebuilt so we could focus less on the operations part and concentrate our efforts in developing new features.

 With the distributed architecture we devised, our client was also able to store all their customer conversations in a more secure and durable way, while providing them with faster access to their PDF books across different regions.
-Proof of that is that they have begun selling to many different countries around the world.
+Proof of that is that they are selling to many different countries around the world.

 The platform is currently able to face a large number of book orders.
 However, our work doesn't finish here.
 We are constantly analysing the platform's systems and evaluating how we can make them more cost effective.